Dessert-Making in Kyoto: Mochi Ice, Dango, Matcha, & More

 Mochi Ice Cream: Mochi, a chewy rice cake, is a versatile ingredient in Japanese sweets.
 In the class, you can make mochi ice cream, a delightful fusion of Western and Japanese dessert traditions.

-Mitarashi Dango: Mitarashi dango are skewered rice flour dumplings coated in a sweet soy glaze.
-You'll learn the art of crafting these chewy, savory-sweet treats, which have been enjoyed in Japan for centuries.
+Hanami Dango: Hanami dango are colorful rice flour dumplings on a skewer.
+You'll learn the art of crafting these chewy, sweet treats, which are reminiscent of the cherry blossom season and have been enjoyed in Japan for centuries.

 Meeting Point and Meeting Time